-PBHA's Chinatown Adventure, or CHAD, is a Summer Urban Program camp serving Boston's Chinatown community.
+PBHA's Chinatown Adventure, or CHAD, is part of the Summer Urban Program serving Boston's Chinatown community.

-PBHA’s Chinatown Adventure, or CHAD, seeks to enrich and improve the quality of life for low-income youth in Boston’s Chinatown through a commitment to the academic, social, and personal development of its campers.
-CHAD fights summer learning loss by reinforcing and strengthening campers’ academic skills, and promotes personal growth among its campers through activities that develop fundamental social skills, healthy identities, cross-cultural awareness, and social consciousness.
+PBHA’s Chinatown Adventure, or CHAD, seeks to enrich and improve the quality of life for low-income youth in Boston’s Chinatown through a commitment to the academic, social, and personal development of its participants.
+CHAD fights summer learning loss by reinforcing and strengthening youth academic skills, and promotes personal growth among its participants through activities that develop fundamental social skills, healthy identities, cross-cultural awareness, and social consciousness.

 For more than 25 years, CHAD has offered seven weeks of summer programming to young people ages six to 13.
-Like all of our Summer Urban Program camps, CHAD engages campers in mornings of academic enrichment, afternoons of educational field trips, and artistic, cultural, and service-learning workshops throughout the week, along with two overnight camping trips and a day-long final trip.
+Like all of our programs in the Summer Urban Program, CHAD engages youth in mornings of academic enrichment, afternoons of educational field trips, and artistic, cultural, and service-learning workshops throughout the week, along with two overnight camping trips and a day-long final trip.

 CHAD partners with PBHA’s term-time Chinatown programs, including Chinatown Afterschool and Chinatown Big Sibling, to offer youth continuous academic, social, and personal support throughout the school year.